in

 Average Salary in Saskatchewan

 Saskatchewan is well-known as the breadbasket of Canada thanks to its rich agricultural lands and booming agriculture industry.
 But there is more to Saskatchewan’s economy than just farming.
-The prairie province has a diverse industrial base spanning sectors like finance, manufacturing, mining, energy and more.
+The Prairie province has a diverse industrial base spanning sectors like finance, manufacturing, mining, energy and more.
+While the average salary in Canada provides a helpful national benchmark, this guide will focus specifically on the average salary in Saskatchewan.
+We’ll explore how salaries in Saskatchewan compare to the rest of Canada, which sectors offer the highest earning potential, and what the average salary is in Saskatchewan’s major cities.

-What is The Average Salary in Saskatchewan?
+What is the Average Salary in Saskatchewan?

 Average Salary in Saskatchewan: Breakdown by Industry